Journey Back – Student Life

 No attendee will be permitted inside the facility without either an electronic ticket or appearing on the family pass list.

-All tickets will be free for the fall.
+All tickets will be free.

 COVID-19 POLICIES FOR SPECTATORS